 - a.
-All grades are awarded on a 45 to 100 scale for all courses except science labs with are awarded a grade of A, B, C, D, or F. - b.
-All grades in the range from 65 to 100, and letter grades of A, B, C and D for science labs, are passing grades that indicate that a credit(s) was earned for the course. - c.
+All grades of 45, 50, 55, 60, 65, 70 to 100 are valid grades for all courses (except science labs which are awarded a grade of A, B, C, D, or F). - b.
+The grade of 65 and all grades in the range 70 to 100, and letter grades of A, B, C, and D for science labs, are passing grades that indicate that a credit(s) was earned for the course. - c.
 The lowest grade a student may earn is a 45. - d.
 For final course grades earned from March 2020 onward, parents may request to have any passing grade converted to a "CR" code grade that does not impact a student's final Grade Point Average. - e.
 Special Marks The following grades may only be awarded in extreme circumstances. - NX Incomplete.
 This special mark is only used for special circumstances such as absence due to medical necessity, death in the family, etc. - ii.
 NL Recent Admit - iii.
 NS No Show Student.
 This special mark equates to a grade of 45 for ranking and Grade Point Average (GPA) purposes. - iv.
 NC No Credit.
 This special mark is for students who are only auditing a course and therefore no credit is given.